barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am a self-taught, highly motivated full stack .Net developer and DEVOPS engineer with over 20 years experience, 11 of which are in a professional capacity.
+My name is Jon, I live near Brighton and I am a self-taught, highly motivated full stack .Net developer and DEVOPS engineer with over 20 years experience, 11 of which are in a professional capacity.

 I am extremely passionate about technology, spending my own time learning and researching the latest technologies.